Randhinaa/Codecademy/README.md

 Developed a dynamic website for a Coffee House using HTML, styled it using CSS, validated the user inputs using JavaScript and used PHP to access a MySQL database (XAMPP server) to fetch data of performing artists, according to which the website uses Last.fm API to fetch the details of the performing artists.

+#  ShareFiles

+This is a P2P File Sharing Android application created using Android Studio 3.0.